Skip to article frontmatterSkip to article content

 weights = torch.ones(nmodes) / nmodes

-return cls(means, covs, weights)
+return make_gaussian_mixture(means, covs, weights)

 # Visualize densities